cbrun/cbrun.github.io/_posts/2016-05-09-ecore-design-checklist-part2.md

     <figcaption>We are now sure we won't misinterpret cutiemarks with something else</figcaption>
 </figure>

-If your custom datatype is not mapped to a very standard Java type, then make sure your implementation **is compliant with the equals/hashcode contract** tools like EMF Compare will have no mean to compare those individual values.
+If your custom datatype is not mapped to a very standard Java type, then make sure your implementation **is compliant with the equals/hashcode contract** otherwise tools like EMF Compare will have no mean to compare those individual values.

-### ☑ the .genmodel output folders are specified or made empty
+### ☑ The .genmodel output folders are specified or made empty

 A simple right-click, *Generate All* action on the genmodel should give the result you intend.
 Don't rely on peoples **knowing** before-hand that you should only generate the `model` and `edit` plugin for instance.
 Don't make them think about such things.

 You can do so in making the corresponding `[...]
-Directory` properties empty in the genpackagge instance.
+Directory` properties empty in the genpackage instance.

 <figure>
     <a href="{{ site.url }}/images/blog/empty-tests-directory.png"><img src="{{ site.url }}/images/blog/empty-tests-directory.png"></a>